ryanlovett/myst-listing-plugin/README.md

 # MyST Document Listing Plugin

-This plugin provides a flexible `document-listing` directive for [MyST Markdown](https://mystmd.org/) projects.
+This plugin provides a flexible `listing` directive for [MyST Markdown](https://mystmd.org/) projects.
 It allows you to display lists or grids of documents (such as blog posts, news, or updates) by reading markdown files from directories or matching glob patterns.
 The plugin supports sorting, custom grid layouts, thumbnail images, and more.

 This feature was inspired by Quarto's [Document Listings](https://quarto.org/docs/websites/website-listings.html).